-Kino Europa is the most beautiful cinema in Zagreb, built in post-secession classicist style in 1924 and situated in Varšavska street.
+Kino Europa is the most beautiful cinema in Zagreb, built in 1924 in post-secession classicist style and situated in Varšavska street.

 From its beginnings, this cinema has been a bystander of political turmoil.
 It survived several political regimes, changed its initial name from “Balkan kino” to the more eligible “Kino Europa” during the War of Independence, but in spite of all those changes, it has kept its doors open for every film buff in the city.